Skip to content

 Resources

 If you are connecting to resources in the PE, you must be on the campus network.
-If you’re connecting from off-campus, you will need to use the university’s VPN service.
+If you’re connecting from off campus, you will need to use the university’s VPN service.
 Additionally, you must use multi-factor authentication to connect to resources in the PE.

 Clusters